amillert/scalac-nyctophobia/README.md

 ```

 The obtained values prove that the model assigns a `0` luminance score to purely black images (since they're as dark as possible), and `100` to purely white images (they're the brightest possible).
 That was one of the task's criteria.

-### Problems encountered
-I'm not the most experienced at using the `ZIO` library but I wanted to give it a try while tackling a real problem.
-I've decided to learn a bit more while working on this project.
-I've failed trying to compose the `ZLayers`; therefore, I've backed out and used a normal services' composition.
-I'm not sure about the parallelization of the computations.
-It doesn't seem to be the most efficient.
-Memory doesn't grow too significantly when running which is good but the overall run seems to be lengthy, to say the least.
-That's all I could have done using `ZIO` at the moment.
-I'm very motivated to learn a lot more but that's all I could have achieved in these few days without any prior knowledge of the tool.